Ladakh & Buddhist Festival Dhak Tok

 • Day 6 6: LEH - SPITUK - ZINGCHEN (3400m) - 3 hours

 An early morning departure to reach Alchi Monastery Spituk, the starting point for our journey on horseback.
 The small village of Zingchen is a green oasis surrounded by poplar trees and the gateway to the mountains.
-You will camp this evening.
+You will camp this evening at 3750m.

-On horseback, you penetrate deeper into the mountains.
+On horseback, you penetrate deeper into the mountains, riding at altitudes of 3870m and 4090m.
 A narrow gorge means you have to cross several streams before reaching a vast plateau that will gradually lead to the base camp at Khanda La.
-A night camping this evening.
+You will spend the night camping at 4500m.

 • Day 8 8: LARKSA - SKIU (3400m) - 4.5 hours